dylannalex/electripy/README.md

 - <kbd>M</kbd> to show electric field vector at cursor position
 - <kbd>SPACE</kbd> to display or hide vectors components

-_NOTE:_ when showing the electric field vector at cursor position you cannot add new charges.

 ## :electric_plug: Physics

 You can check out a simple explanation of the physics used to make ElectriPy